 What is a Master Gardener?

 A master gardener is a citizen that is interested in gardening and can fulfill the training and volunteer hours necessary.
 Requirements vary by county and state, and the course is tailored for that specific region.
 You will receive special education on the soils in your area, the types of native plants, insect and disease issues, basic botany, and other information pertinent to your gardening zone.

-The educational opportunity to learn specifics about where you garden will not only help you become a better gardener but is then passed along to the general public in lectures, clinics and through newsletters.
+The educational opportunity to learn specifics about where you garden will not only help you become a better gardener but is then passed along to the general public in lectures, clinics, and through newsletters.

 How to Become a Master Gardener